droyo/blog/content/9p/index.md

 different implementations to get a clearer view on how it is meant to be used.
 In addition to the [reference
 implementation](https://github.com/9fans/plan9port/tree/master/src/lib9p) (the
-link is for plan9port, which has minimal differences to plan9), there are several other implementations with varying approaches:
+link is for plan9port, which has minimal differences with plan9), there are several other implementations with varying approaches:

 - libixp, originally written for the wmii window manager, is a